veer-mehta/Shooting_Game/README.md

 The game can still run without intalling the font.

-WARNING: Pygame consumes huge amount of CPU, so you may close all open applications.
+Note: Pygame has high CPU usage, so you may close all other open applications.

 Preview Video for this Game: https://youtu.be/erU2pkT_NXM